 A: There is a huge difference between the secondary education system in Canada and China.
-The most remarkable advantage in the Chinese educational system is the focused development and training on students?? fundamental knowledge.
-Students from China are usually equipped with strong knowledge base in subjects, especially in math and science field.
-The Chinese students are typically well prepared in writing tests and exams.
-However, students’ competencies are mainly determined by exams, once you failed to do well in an exam, your path to success might be constrained.
-As a result, the intense pressures have made students to strive their efforts only in exam preparation, but the education for all-around development is weak.
-In addition, high school curriculums are designed and monitored by the National Education Ministry, students have the opportunities to choose to study in their field of interests only until they progress to post-secondary education.
-On the other hand, in the Canadian secondary education system, regardless of the teaching method or curriculum coordination, flexibility and practicality are encouraged.
-More importantly, the all-around development of student is crucial.
-Canada incorporates a credit accumulation system, in which each course earns student one credit, and when 30 credits are accumulated, the student is eligible to graduate.
-Within these 30 credits, there are 16 credits are for mandatory courses including English, Mathematics, Natural Science, History, and Geography; the rest of 14 credits are free electives which students can select courses that are most interested to their academic and personal development.
+An advantage of the Chinese educational system is its focus on methodical teaching of fundamental skills.
+Students from China are usually equipped with a strong base in the fields of math and science.
+Chinese students are typically well prepared in writing tests and exams.
+As a result, this intense pressure often leads to students focusing only on exam preparation, leaving other areas of academic development neglected.
+On the other hand, the Canadian secondary education system encourages flexibility and practicality.
+Focus is placed on the overall development of the student.
+Canada uses a credit accumulation system, in which each course earns one credit, and when 30 credits are accumulated, the student is eligible to graduate.
+Within these 30 credits, 16 credits are for mandatory courses and the rest of 14 credits are free electives which students can select based on their interests.

 Q: What are some difficulties that children of new immigrants face when adapting to the Canadian educational system?

-A: The main reason for many Chinese families to immigrate to Canada is for the benefit for their children.
-Due to the fact that the intense pressures under the Chinese educational system often negatively impact the students’ abilities to achieve better personal development, therefore they are willing to give up their wealthy lifestyle in China and move to Canada to provide their children with better education.
+A: The main reason why many Chinese families choose to immigrate to Canada is for their children.
+Intense pressures under the Chinese educational system often negatively impact students’ abilities to achieve overall development.
+They are willing to give up their lifestyle in China and move to Canada to provide their children with a better education.

 Please book your Free Consultation appointment: Experienced counselors provide free consultation on the strength and weakness of your child